«color» Component Type

 </span>

-The number component will throw an error if the target field is not an INPUT element of type number.
+The number component will throw a RenderError if the target field is not an INPUT element or its type is explicitly defined and different to “color”.

 API Reference